 These are plates that are less than one million square kilometer in size.
 Currently, around 56 have been identified, but this changes as new information is discussed by scientists studying the Earth’s plates.

 Imagine a hard boiled egg with the shell cracked before you peel it.
 You will find large pieces, smaller pieces and in some places lots of tiny pieces.
 That is what the Earth’s crustal plates are like.

-One major misconception is that a plate can only be ONE type of crust.
+One major misconception is that a plate can only have ONE type of crust.
 For example, a plate made up of just continental crust.
 But this is not the case.
 Most plates are made up of a combination of crustal types with oceanic crust welded onto continental crust.
 So the boundaries between the types of crust are NOT necessarily the boundaries between plates.

 Also, you have to remember that sea level does not govern where continental crust ends.
 Continental crust can extend way out under the ocean.

 One important difference between these two types of crust is their “buoyancy” dues to the density of the rocks.
 Because continental crust is made up of rocks of all types, including those rich in quartz, they are relatively less dense than the oceanic crust which is made up of silica-poor (ie no free quartz) basalt.
 Becuase of the ‘buoyancy of continental crust, it has a survived many of the changes on the surface of our planet, and so here you find the very oldest rocks of the crust.